rbpollock/labboNetwork/docs/tldr/reputation-mining.md

 ---
-description: How You Can Help By Verifying Reputation on the Colony Network
+description: How You Can Help By Verifying Reputation on the Labbo Network
 sidebar_position: 9
 ---